 The Gospel of John is a unique and powerful account of the life, teachings, death, and resurrection of Jesus Christ.
 Written by John, one of Jesus' closest disciples, this gospel presents a deep and thoughtful perspective on the person and work of Jesus.
 Unlike the other three gospels, which are known as the Synoptic Gospels and focus on Jesus' actions and teachings, John's gospel emphasizes the spiritual and theological significance of Jesus' life and ministry.
 For this series I will write some of the small group questions that go along with each sermon.
 It seemed like a waste to leave them in a file on my computer and not share them with everyone.

-Small Group Questions | When Confusion Abounds | John 7:25-53
+Small Group Questions | Prepare for the King | John 12:1-19

 Close your time in prayer.
 Pray for strength to invite a friend to meet Jesus.